Skip to content

 Analysis of Three Failure Modes

-Catastrophic Destruction Shuffled Captions, Direct Sim.
+Catastrophic Collapse Shuffled Captions, Direct Sim.
 Min.
-Effective unlearning but significant drop in GenKnow
+Effective unlearning but massive drop in GenKnow.

-Over-Generalized Unlearning DELETE, CLIPErase Precise unlearning and preserved GenKnow, but severe damage to holdout sets
+Over-generalized Unlearning DELETE, CLIPErase Precise unlearning and GenKnow preservation, but severe damage to holdout sets.

-Ineffective Unlearning Generic Captions Minimal collateral damage but failure to effectively unlearn
+Ineffective Unlearning Generic Captions Low collateral damage but fails to erase target associations.

 Key Findings

-• No method simultaneously avoids all three failure modes—this is the central open problem in this field.
+• No single method simultaneously avoids all three failure modes—this remains the core open challenge in the field.

-• Utility-efficient unlearning (>99% leakage reduction + <1% GenKnow drop) is achievable, but existing methods that attain this (DELETE, CLIPErase) do so through over-generalization.
+• High-efficiency unlearning (\(>99\%\) leakage reduction with \(<1\%\) GenKnow drop) is achievable, but existing methods (DELETE, CLIPErase) achieve this through over-generalization.

-• When AssocStr is pushed below the Clean model baseline (0.142), over-generalization is triggered—methods over-correct and erase related, unseen associations.
+• When AssocStr is pushed below the Clean model baseline (\(0.142\)), over-generalization is triggered as the method over-corrects and erases related, unseen associations.

 Highlights & Insights

-• The structured holdout evaluation design is the paper's greatest contribution—the holdout_identity and holdout_association splits are elegantly designed and enable quantification of over-generalized unlearning for the first time.
+• The structured holdout evaluation design is the most significant contribution; the distinction between holdout_identity and holdout_association makes over-generalized unlearning quantifiable for the first time.

-• The synthetic data pipeline is well-engineered: IP-Adapter identity preservation + CLIP filtering + LLM paraphrasing + Faker-generated PII, offering strong reusability.
+• The synthetic data pipeline (IP-Adapter identity preservation + CLIP filtering + LLM rewriting) is highly reusable.

-• The taxonomy of three failure modes provides clear research objectives for future methods: unlearning efficacy, utility preservation, and avoidance of over-generalization must be jointly addressed.
+• The taxonomy of three failure modes provides a clear target for future research: solving unlearning efficacy, utility preservation, and over-generalization avoidance simultaneously.

 Limitations & Future Work

-• The benchmark targets only CLIP dual-encoders; evaluating how sensitive information propagates through diffusion models that use CLIP as a backbone is a natural extension.
+• The study focuses on CLIP dual-encoders; evaluating the propagation of sensitive information in diffusion models using CLIP backbones is a natural extension.

-• Coverage is limited to structured PII (names, phone numbers, etc.); generalization to implicit sensitive concepts (artistic styles, political affiliations, etc.) remains unknown.
+• It covers structured PII only; generalization to implicit sensitive concepts (artistic styles, political stances) is unknown.

-• Insight: The phenomenon of over-generalized unlearning may also manifest in knowledge editing/unlearning for LLMs, warranting cross-domain investigation.
+• Insight: Over-generalized unlearning likely exists in knowledge editing/unlearning for LLMs as well, warranting cross-domain validation.

 Rating

-• Novelty: ⭐⭐⭐⭐⭐ First CLIP association-level unlearning benchmark; structured holdout evaluation design is highly innovative.
+• Novelty: ⭐⭐⭐⭐⭐ First association-level unlearning benchmark for CLIP with innovative holdout design.

-• Experimental Thoroughness: ⭐⭐⭐⭐ Nine baseline methods, multi-budget comparisons, and comprehensive three-failure-mode analysis; however, main experiments are limited to a single ViT-B/16 architecture.
+• Experimental Thoroughness: ⭐⭐⭐⭐ 9 baseline methods and multi-budget comparisons, though limited to the ViT-B/16 architecture.

-• Value: ⭐⭐⭐⭐⭐ Establishes a new standard for multimodal machine unlearning; all data, models, and evaluation code are publicly released.
+• Value: ⭐⭐⭐⭐⭐ Establishes a new standard for multimodal machine unlearning with open-source data, models, and code.